alejandrokeller/FATCAT-Scripts/docu/quickstart/README.md

 |:--:|
 |*Accesing the log files through the graphical interface of the microcomputer*|

+# Frontpanel operation

+**\*\*Description of system operation through the instruments front panel to be included here** (P. Steigmeier?)

 # Experimental Setup

+If you have follow the previous steps, you should be able to start the system and the GUI, send commands to the OCU, and log the system variables.
+Now you can connect the OCU to your experimental setup.

 ## Generation of Pure Secondary Organic Matter Particles by Homogeneous Nucleation

 ![Homogeneous nucleation experiment](mermaid-diagram-Pure-SOM.png)